 - “It is the nature of the business to offer next to nothing for my house”

 - “We Buy Houses” companies thrive on the misfortune of others”

 - Dishonest, vultures, sneaky cold are often keywords used describing real estate investors.

-Not All “We Buy Houses CT” or “Sell My CT House Fast” Companies Are The Same.
+Not All “We Buy Houses CT” or “Sell My CT House Fast” Companies Are The Same

 The truth is: Yes, investors (sometimes) buy houses below market value.
 There would be no margin for profit otherwise.
-However most people stop there.
+However, most people stop there.
 That is all they see and read.

 But dare to dig deeper and discover the details about such a transaction!

 People often think that home investors take advantage of people’s misfortune.
 Here is where we aim to prove that notion wrong.
-Disclaimer: not all “We Buy Houses Quickly For Cash” businesses adapt the same code of integrity and honesty we do!
+Disclaimer: not all “We Buy Houses Quickly For Cash” businesses adopt the same code of integrity and honesty we do!
 I find the best way to explain things is through an actual example.
 Please know that this is not always how things work out, as the numbers depend on the condition of the house and sellers circumstance.